-The ALSAM Foundation, a generous long-time benefactor to the Skaggs School of Pharmacy and Pharmaceutical Sciences, has provided $1.5 million, which together with funds from the Chancellor’s Office and CU Pharmacy, will fund a major new robotic high throughput/high content screening and imaging instrument dedicated to drug discovery.
-Delivery of the automated instrumentation is expected to take place in early 2021.
+We are pleased to announce that The ALSAM Foundation, a generous long-time benefactor to the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS), has provided an initial grant, which together with support from the Chancellor’s Office and the SSPPS, will fund a major new robotic high throughput/high content screening and imaging instrument for drug discovery and elucidation of new drug targets.

 Check out recent news coverage highlighting the announcement: